Ethan3600/magento2-CronjobManager/README.md

 * Schedule Now

    Gives the ability to schedule any task immediately and in the background.
-Unlike the dispatch feature on the dashboard, which runs the cron on the forefront, scheduling a task from the configuration panel will allow the system to call it asynchronously
+   Scheduling a task from the configuration panel will allow the system to call it asynchronously.

 ### Command Line Tools